 In Washington State, the vested rights doctrine "refers generally to the notion that a land use application, under the proper conditions, will be considered only under the land use statutes and ordinances in effect at the time of the application's submission."
 Noble Manor v.
 Pierce County, 133 Wn.2d 269, 275 (1997).
 The doctrine was originally applied by the state supreme court and in a different manner than is applied in a majority of states, where it is invoked only when substantial development has occurred in reliance on an issued permit.
 See Hull v.
 Hunt, 53 Wn.2d 125, 128-30 (1958).
 The rationale for the Washington courts rejecting the majority approach and applying the doctrine upon permit application is to provide certainty and predictability in land use regulations.
 West Main Assocs.
 Inc. v.
 City of Bellevue, 106 Wn.2d 47, 51 (1986) ("Society suffers if property owners cannot plan developments with reasonable certainty, and cannot carry out the developments they begin.")
 The Washington approach is, according to the courts, based on "constitutional principles of fairness and due process, acknowledging that development rights are valuable and protected property interests."
 Weyerhaeuser v.
 Pierce County, 95 Wn.
 App.
 883, 891 (1999).

-In a major new decision clarifying the scope of the vested rights doctrine, Division I of the state court of appeals, in Potala Village Kirkland, Llc, v.
+In a new decision clarifying the scope of the vested rights doctrine, Division I of the state court of appeals, in Potala Village Kirkland, Llc, v.
 City of Kirkland, 183 Wn.
 App.
-191 (2014), held that the statutory vested rights doctrine replaced, rather than supplemented, the common law (court-made) vested rights doctrine.
+191 (2014), cited prior state supreme court decisions and held that the statutory vested rights doctrine replaced, rather than supplemented, the common law (court-made) vested rights doctrine.
 Thus, under this decision, vested rights apply only in the context of building permit applications (RCW 19.27.095), short subdivision and subdivision applications (RCW 58.17.033), and development agreements (RCW 36.70B.180), although city or county policies may grant broader vested rights.

 The right to continue a nonconforming use despite a zoning ordinance that prohibits that use in that zone is sometimes referred to as a vested right.
 Rhod-A-Zalea v.
 Snohomish County, 136 Wn.2d 1, 6 (1998).
 Though, this right in the context of a nonconforming use refers only to the right not to have the use immediately terminated in the face of a zoning ordinance that prohibits it.
 Id.